Table of Contents

 Bacterial Vaginosis (BV) and urinary tract infections (UTIs) are both common and unpleasant infections that many women deal with at least once in their life.
 While 1 in 3 women will be diagnosed with BV at some point (and about 80% of those women will be diagnosed more than once), around half of all women will experience a UTI at least once.

 Both BV and UTIs can cause uncomfortable symptoms, but each comes with some distinct sensations and symptoms that can help you determine which you are being impacted by.
 They also differ in regard to what causes the infection and how it can be treated.
-Read on to find out all about what makes BV and UTIs unique and how you can tell the difference between symptoms caused by each.
+While both can cause discomfort, it’s important to understand whether a UTI can cause BV and how the symptoms of these infections differ.
+Read on to find out all about what makes bacterial vaginosis and UTIs unique and how you can tell the difference between symptoms caused by each.

 The Basics of Bacterial Vaginosis